Bond-dependent slave-particle cluster theory based on density matrix expansion: Cluster approximation

 Each cluster has its own Lagrange multipliers $h_{\alpha}^{(\mathcal{C})}$ to enforce mean occupancy matching with the spinons $\avg{\hat{n}_{\alpha}}_f = \avg{\hat{N}_{\alpha}}_{\rho_\mathcal{C}}$, and $\epsilon_{\mathcal C}$ enforce that the trace of the cluster density matrices are unity.
 Interestingly, as proved in Appendix~\ref{app:MoreConstraints}, the additional constraints introduced by $\hat{\Lambda}_i^{(\mathcal{C})}$ turn out to be redundant for the Hamiltonians of interest here given that the mean particle numbers are already matched to the spinon occupancies $\avg{\hat{n}_{\alpha}}_f$ for a slave mode $\alpha$ at site $i$.
 So we can set all the $\hat{\Lambda}_i^{(\mathcal{C})}=0$ which is a significant simplification.

-Redoing the logic of the minimization problem for this function $F$ yields the spinon Hamiltonian $\hat H_f$ and slave Hamiltonian $\hat H_\mathcal{C}$ governing each cluster $\mathcal{C}$
+Redoing the logic of the minimization problem for this function $F$ yields the spinon Hamiltonian $\hat H_f$ and slave Hamiltonian $\hat H_\mathcal{C}$ governing each cluster $\mathcal{C}$:

 \end{widetext} Here $M_\alpha$ is a shorthand that equals the number of clusters to which the state $\alpha$ belongs and is equivalent to $M_i$ for any $\alpha \in i$.
-The scaling factors of $1/M_i$ and $1/M_\alpha$ in $\hat H_\mathcal{C}$ originate from the relations Eq.~\eqref{equ:rhoidef} and \eqref{equ:rhoiform} for the single-site density matrix $\hat\rho_i$.
-The cluster Hamiltonian $\hat H_\mathcal{C}$ contains intra-cluster hoppings (first hopping term) as well as long-range inter-cluster hoppings ($\avg{\alpha\beta}$ is not in any single cluster) going outside the cluster $\mathcal{C}$ whose renormalization factors depend on the spinons and also the other slave clusters.
+The scaling factors of $1/M_i$ and $1/M_\alpha$ in $\hat H_\mathcal{C}$ originate from the relations \eqref{equ:rhoidef} and \eqref{equ:rhoiform} for the single-site density matrix $\hat\rho_i$.
+The cluster Hamiltonian $\hat H_\mathcal{C}$ contains intracluster hoppings (first hopping term) as well as long-range intercluster hoppings ($\avg{\alpha\beta}$ is not in any single cluster) going outside the cluster $\mathcal{C}$ whose renormalization factors depend on the spinons and also the other slave clusters.

 Using the cluster approximation, the lattice slave-bond Hamiltonian $\hat{H}_s$ of Eq.~\eqref{equ:Hfs} is mapped into a set of clusters, each with its own Hamiltonian $\hat H_\mathcal{C}$.
 The density matrix of the interacting slave-bond lattice problem is then described by the density matrices of the clusters from Eq.~\eqref{equ:expan}.
-The cluster Hamiltonians $\hat H_\mathcal{C}$ in Eq.~\eqref{equ:Hfc} are, in general, not particle conserving due to the inter-cluster hopping terms that involve single raising/lowering $\hat O$ operators.
+The cluster Hamiltonians $\hat H_\mathcal{C}$ in Eq.~\eqref{equ:Hfc} are, in general, not particle conserving due to the intercluster hopping terms that involve single raising and lowering $\hat O$ operators.
 In addition, the mean number of particles on any site or over any cluster is, in general, not an integer for a $pd$ type model due to $d$-$p$ hybridization.
-Hence, the cluster density matrix $\hat\rho_\mathcal{C}$ will describe a mixed state, automatically involving nearly-degenerate low-energy states.
+Hence, the cluster density matrix $\hat\rho_\mathcal{C}$ will describe a mixed state, automatically involving nearly degenerate low-energy states.
 In practice, we describe these mixed states using a Boltzmann distribution for each cluster using a very small temperature.
 In this work, we use exact diagonalization to solve each interacting cluster problem and then use the eigenstates to compute the Boltzmann distribution: this is not prohibitively difficult for the small three-site clusters we consider here.
 For larger clusters or more complex systems, more efficient methods of finding the Boltzmann distributed density matrix not involving naive diagonalization can be explored in the future.